DiegoSalazar/auth_hmac/README.md

 On the server side you can then authenticate these requests using the AuthHMAC.authenticated? method.
 This takes the same arguments as the sign! method but returns true if the request has been signed with the access id and secret	or false if it hasn't.

-If you have more than one set of credentials you might find it useful to create an instance of the AuthHMAC class, passing your credentials as a Hash of access id => secret keys, like so:
+If you have more than one set of credentials you might find it useful to create an instance of the AuthHMAC class, passing your credentials as a Hash of ```'access id' => 'secret'``` keys, like so:
 ```ruby
 	@authhmac = AuthHMAC.new('access_id1' => 'secret1', 'access_id2' => 'secret2')
 ```